 - Wastewater signal in the region has been unstable, with both increases and decreases over the last four weeks.
 However, the overall signal change in that period is an increase. - Compared with last week, the signal has increased across the region.
-However, the signal remained level at Dolgellau. - No indicators were triggered during the last reporting period. - There were no sample issues during the last reporting period.
+However, the signal decreased at Machynlleth and Tywyn. - The High Signal Level and Rapid Increase indicators were triggered at Dolgellau during the last reporting period. - There were no sampling issues during the last reporting period.